 Loose-fill insulation is one of the most dangerous forms of asbestos you can come across.
 The good news is it’s relatively easy to identify from a distance.
 If you notice this loose-fill insulation in your building, call a removal team and do not touch it yourself.

-Unlike most forms of asbestos, we also wouldn’t recommend approaching it with a testing kit, as the risk is too severe.
+Unlike most forms of asbestos, we wouldn’t recommend approaching it with a testing kit unless you are competent to do so, as the risk of disturbing the material when sampling is high.
 Instead, contact an asbestos surveyor or removal specialist to investigate further.

 What does asbestos loose-fill insulation look like?

 Loose-fill asbestos insulation has a fluffy yet solid appearance and usually is grey/white with a blue tinge.
 It may look like lumps of clay to the untrained eye, so if you notice this anywhere in your building called the experts immediately.

 Because asbestos was made illegal just before the year 2000, it has not been used in construction projects since.
 This material was used across the 20th century, including the 1970s when many UK homes were built.
 However, its usage declined during the 1980s when more reports of problems appeared.